tektoncd/catalog/task/jq/0.1/README.md

 ## Parameters

+- **options**: JQ options that will be used.
+If none is provided, the default value "" will be used."
-- **script**: JQ script that will be executed.
-If none is provided, the command jq '.' will be executed by default.
+- **filter**: JQ filter that will be executed.
+If none is provided, the the filter '.' will be executed by default.
+The entire filter provided must be wrapped with ''.
 - **image**: The jq image to use.
 - **input**: The input to be passed to the JQ command.
 It can be a JSON string or a file name.
+In case of file pass the entire path where the file is mounted.
 - **stringOrFile**: Flag used to determine whether the input passed will be a JSON string or file.
+Use **string** or **file**.

 ## Workspaces

-- **source** : The workspace containing files on which we want to do the replacement on a single file.
+- **source** : The workspace containing files on which we want to handle.
+This workspace can be a persistent volume or configmap.

 ## Platforms